 Linking it to life

 In all our worship we seek to make connections between what we profess and the way in which we live and work.
 We relate Bible readings to real experiences so we can understand their message for us today.

 Our worship is an offering to God, but also a time when we can be nurtured and strengthened, ready for another week in which we can "go in peace to love and serve the Lord".

 An open invitation

 We invite baptised Christians of all denominations to receive Holy Communion.
-If you would prefer to receive a blessing just come to the altar rail with everyone else, and hold a service leaflet so that we know what to do.
+If you would prefer to receive a blessing just come to the altar rail with everyone else, and hold a service leaflet.

 There is access for wheel chair users to both the main part of the church and the Lady Chapel.